 There's really no magic here and many shops are already doing this.
 The above script is for a 4-node RAC whose hosts are named like host[number] and this script runs on host4, saving OS process and Oracle session data to a log file on host4.
 The sleep $TIMEOUT and kill logic is to prevent hanging ssh processes in case of node hang (code snippet from newsgroup).
 Because of the message about process killed (Terminated), the cron job is better set up like ... perfmon.sh > /dev/null 2>&1, or replace /dev/null with a file for debugging.note0 Remove the pink text , if you don't run RAC, or don't want to stress the network by ssh (therefore you run each copy of the script on each host locally).
 If you like, you can modify the script to include not just top CPU processes, but all processes whose sessions are captured in the SQL section (i.e. non-idle wait sessions); alternatively, you can include not just non-idle wait sessions, but all sessions whose Oracle server processes show up in top.

 top is just an example program to gather OS process performance data.
-You can use lighter-weight prstat on Solaris, or topas on AIX, or more powerful atop on Linux (e.g. to get process I/O statistics). top is run in batch mode (-b) so it can be logged, and only the top few processes are recorded. -c shows a more complete command, up to 132 characters on one line (COLUMNS=132).
-Since new version of top has no RPM as of March 2008 (Ref), the syntax top -cb number is not used at this time.
+You can use lighter-weight prstat on Solaris, or topas on AIX, or atop on Linux (e.g. to get process I/O statistics). top is run in batch mode (-b) so it can be logged, and only the top few processes are recorded (LINES=15). -c shows a more complete command, up to 132 characters on one line (COLUMNS=132).
+CPULOOP=1 discards the first iteration, which would show average system CPU since bootup.
+(It has no effect on older Linux such as RHEL5.)
 Note that Microsoft Windows would be very different so I don't give an example script here.note1

 If your database is 9i or earlier, add v$session_wait to the SQL and join on sid to v$session.
 You also need to exclude individual idle waits because there's no wait_class column anywhere, e.g. (see "Current session waits" at SQLsFreqUsed.txt):